These rules are posted for the convenience of every player. Each player should become familiar with these rules prior to the start of the tournament.

 Slap shots are permitted unless both teams choose to engage a "no slap shot" rule in which case the wind up can be no higher than the top of the boot.

 All teams must have same color jersey with each player wearing a unique number.
 Home team gets to choose what color they wear in the event that teams have more than one jersey.
-All teams are encouraged to have a light and dark colored jerseys.
+All teams are required to have a light and dark colored jerseys.
 In the event that teams have jerseys of like color, the away team will wear pinnies.

 TIME AND RINK REGULATIONS: